punitlad/send-read-message-lamdba/README.md

 # Send Read Message Lambda
 Generic set of lambda that sends a message to sqs and subsequently gets read by another lambda.

 ## Usage
 You can clone this repository or fork (if you're looking to enhance it).

 ### Running
-Within the `terraform` directory, create a `terraform.auto.tfvars` file with the following values:
+Create a `terraform.auto.tfvars` file with the following values:
 ```terraform
 account_id   = "<your-account-id>"
 region       = "<your-region>"